Partial order on passive states and Hoffman majorization in quantum thermodynamics: Classical preliminaries

 with $k=0,\cdots,d-1$.
 A simple proof of this statement can be found as Lemma $1$ in Ref.~\cite{Kastner1998}.
+In the rest of the paper, we denote nonincreasing probability vectors as passive vectors and the set $\mc{S}(d)$ as the set of passive vectors.
+The reason for this nomenclature is the close connection between the nonincreasing vectors and the passive states (see Section \ref{sect:passive-states-PPO}).

-{\it Hoffman matrices.--} Hoffman matrices are doubly-stochastic matrices that obey certain properties listed below.
-We denote the set of $d\times d$ Hoffman matrices by $\mathcal{R}(d)$ and say that a matrix $R\in \mathcal{R}(d)$ if, for all $0\leq i,j\leq d-1$, it satisfies the following conditions \cite{Hoffman1969}:
+{\it Hoffman matrices.--} We say that a $d\times d$ matrix $R$ is a Hoffman matrix if, for all $0\leq i,j\leq d-1$, it satisfies the following conditions \cite{Hoffman1969}:

-Conditions (a) to (d) imply, in particular, that Hoffman matrices are doubly-stochastic matrices that are symmetric and map the set $\mathcal{S}(d)$ of non-increasing probability vectors into itself.
-For the simple case of $d=2$, the Hoffman matrix $R$ reduces to a so-called $t$-transform with a constraint, that is,
+Conditions (a) to (d) imply, in particular, that Hoffman matrices are doubly-stochastic matrices that are symmetric and map the set $\mathcal{S}(d)$ of passive vectors into itself.
+Let us denote the set of $d\times d$ Hoffman matrices by $\mathcal{R}(d)$.
+In the simple case of $d=2$, the set of Hoffman matrices $\mathcal{R}(2)$ reduces to the so-called $t$-transforms with a constraint, that is,

-For $d>2$, however, the connection between Hoffman matrices and the composition of $t$-transforms is more involved (see Appendix \ref{append:sym-maj}).

 {\it Explicit construction.--} Before exposing the role of Hoffman matrices in relation with majorization, let us provide an explicit construction.
 Let $\mathcal{P}(d)$ denote the set of all $2^{d-1}$ partitions of the set $\{0,\cdots,d-1\}$ such that each part of a partition consists of consecutive integers.
 For example,